mmelendez2/MechaCar_Statistical_Analysis/README.md

 #### Statistical Significance of Population Mean From Lot 3
 Finally for our T-Test of Lot 3, our t-value is -2.0916 and our sample mean is 1496.14.
 With our p-value of 0.04168 being **less** than the common significance level of 0.05, we **do have** sufficient evidence to reject the null hypothesis and we can determine that the two means **are not** statistically similar.

+## Study Design: MechaCar vs Competition

+### What metric or metrics are you going to test?
+- Fuel economy
+- Type of vehicle/motor (gasoline, electric, hybrid)
+- Availability
+- Depreciation/resale value
+- Average vehicle life span

+### What is the null hypothesis or alternative hypothesis?
+- Null Hypothesis - The type of vehicle/motor does not significantly impact the fuel economy, availability, depreciation/resale value, or average life span.
+- Alternative Hypthesis - The type of vehicle/motor does significantly impact the fuel economy, availability, depreciation/resale value, or average life span.

+### What statistical test would you use to test the hypothesis?
+And why?
+- To statistically test these metrics, we may also use a multiple linear regression to help determine the statistical difference between the type of vehicle/motor and its fuel economy, availability, depreciation/resale value, and average life span.
+For example. an electric protoype may show better fuel economy but can also affect the availability of the vehicle.
+A more specific example of its potential competition would be Tesla's electric vehicles.
+With eletric vehicles having excellent fuel economy and a long life-span, the demand for the vehicle significantly surpasses that of the supply.

+### What data is needed to run the statistical test?
+- Numerical data may be needed in regards to the car's fuel economy (miles per gallon) and also nominal data related to the type of vehicle/motor.